Garza0/rsschool-cv/cv.md

 ### **Goal:**

-I want to be a Front End developer in good company to improve my skills in Java Script, Node JS, and frameworks.
-I'm realy like new technology.
-Also, I want to improve my English level.
+I want to be a Front End developer in a good company to improve my skills in JavaScript, Node JS, and frameworks.
+I realy like new technologies.

 ### **Skills:**
   * JavaScript